0XDE57/flipper_adruino_serial/README.md

 # Flipper Adruino Serial (UART) Forward

-Read read Flipper Zero logs via UART using an Arduino.
+Read Flipper Zero logs via UART using an Arduino.

 The Flipper docs provide a way to do it with the Wi-Fi Developer Board: https://developer.flipper.net/flipperzero/doxygen/dev_board_reading_logs.html